abdussaboor98/Analog-Circuit-Sizing-using-DT/README.md

-# Analog Circuit Sizing using DDPG and Decision Transformer
+# Analog Circuit Sizing using Decision Transformer

 This project demonstrates how to use Deep Deterministic Policy Gradient (DDPG) and Decision Transformer (DT) for analog circuit sizing.